 About six feet tall.
 But I’m told I don’t assert my height.
 Maybe that’s a polite way of people telling me I slouch.

-About 27 years ago I went to a Christian summer camp and decided to marry the cook; so I’m happily married — sorry, Ladies — and we have two boys in college.
+About 30 years ago I went to a Christian summer camp and decided to marry the cook; so I’m happily married — sorry, ladies — and we have two boys, one in his final year at a Christian college, one graduated in Electrical Engineering and looking for work.
 My whole life has involved various ministry components, only once or twice have I ever had anything resembling a regular paycheck; and even those jobs were somewhat part-time.
-I’ve worked for Christian camps, a Christian school, two Christian publishers, a Christian arts organization, two Christian magazines, a local church, a Christian record distributor; and we’ve owned up to three Christian bookstores, though currently we only own two.
+I’ve worked for Christian camps, a Christian school, two Christian publishers, a Christian arts organization, two Christian magazines, a local church, a Christian record distributor; and we’ve owned up to three Christian bookstores, though currently we only own one.

 Write anytime at

 About the blog itself

 Somebody made up the term “blogosphere,” patterned after “atmosphere.”
 I like it better without the middle “o,” but I’m in a very small minority.

 I’ve began reading other peoples’ blogs differently after starting one of my own, and I thought it was important for the record to state a few things that I think makes this one different.

 - I am not steeped in acadæmia, though I do have an undergrad degree in philosophy and sociology from a secular university and will be the first to admit that the phrase “steeped in acadæmia” is not exactly pedestrian

 - I am not a pastor, though I have worked full time in various forms of vocational ministry for 39 years now, and have done pulpit supply on Sunday mornings in everything from Pentecostal (PAOC) to Reformed (CRC) to Liberal (United Church of Canada) churches; including 19 times in our Alliance Church when it was small; now that it’s big they don’t ask me